rtmigo/pickledir_py/README.md

 ---

-Unit-tested with Python 3.7-3.9 on macOS, Ubuntu and Windows .
+Unit-tested with Python 3.7-3.9 on macOS, Ubuntu and Windows.

 # Install